kamranayub/kamranayub.github.io/input/guides/raspberry-pi-3-baby-monitor.md

 This adds a new /hls URL that points to the /run/shm/hls directory Picam is outputting the stream to.

-Ensure nginx is started (it will start automatically):
+Restart nginx to allow the changes to take effect:

-    sudo /etc/init.d/nginx start
+    sudo /etc/init.d/nginx restart

 This starts the web server.
 Now you can browse (on the Pi or other device) to the root of the site and view the nginx welcome page.